tonyedwardspz/the-stoic-generation/content/authors/zeno/_index.md

 I am Zeno, the founder of the school of stoic philosophy.
 My life has been dedicated to the pursuit of wisdom and virtue, and I have spent many years studying and reflecting on the nature of the universe and our place in it.<!--more-->

 I was born in Cyprus in 334 BC, and grew up in a world rich in culture and diversity.
 Cyprus was a place where people from all over the Mediterranean came together to trade and exchange ideas, and I was fortunate to have been exposed to many different cultures and ways of thinking from a young age.
-It was in this environment that I first became interested in philosophy, and I began to study the works of great thinkers such as Socrates and Plato.
+It was in this environment that I first became interested in philosophy, and began to study the works of great thinkers such as Socrates and Plato.

-However, as much as I loved my life in Cyprus, I knew there was more to be learned and experienced beyond my tiny island home.
-In 312 BC, I left Cyprus and moved to Athens, the intellectual centre of the ancient world.
+However, as much as I loved life in Cyprus, I knew there was more to be learned and experienced beyond such a tiny island home.
+In 312 BC, I left for Athens, the intellectual centre of the ancient world.
 It was in Athens that I could fully immerse myself in the world of philosophy and learn from some of the greatest minds of my time.

 ## Life in Athens